itsMagondu/mincredy/README.md

 ```
 ## Adding a user to the json file.
+Note that this method on success will return the id of the newly added
+when making the request set the id to any value but the api will overrite your value to a new id based on existing ids this is due to json limitations unlike if a database system was in use.

 ```bash
 curl -X POST -H "Authorization: Bearer ${BearerToken}" -H "Content-Type: application/json" -d '{
     "id": 0,